KAI KF-21 Boramae: Indonesian engineers' alleged technology theft

 In late May 2025, South Korean prosecutors concluded their investigation into five Indonesian engineers who had been under scrutiny for allegedly violating the Defense Technology Security Act, the Defense Acquisition Program Act, and the Foreign Trade Act.
 The prosecutors issued a non-indictment on those charges and granted suspended indictment (기소유예) for alleged violations of the Unfair Competition Prevention Act.
 A suspended indictment means that while the charges are acknowledged, the prosecutors chose not to proceed with prosecution in light of various mitigating circumstances.
 The investigation, which had lasted over a year and a half, was effectively concluded with this decision.

 Maeil Business Newspaper reported on 2 June 2025 that the five Indonesian engineers who were accused had been acquitted and suspended from prosecution.
 The Indonesian Ministry of Foreign Affairs has reported that the 5 engineers are now home in good health and gathered with their families.
+However, the accusation along with uncertainties of Indonesian payment has strained relationship between both countries.
+South Korean media questioned Indonesia's commitment, even if the allegations are false and urged the South Korean government to get rid of Indonesia from the program itself.
+On the other side, Indonesian defense experts also questioned the government's commitment towards the project.

+Fresh tensions between Indonesia and South Korea over the KF-21 erupted again as Indonesia renewed diplomatic relations with North Korea, including initiating high-level visits and trade discussions.
+This prompted South Korean analysts to warn the government to beware of potential technological leaks that may occur in such third-party channels despite no strong evidence that Pyongyang sought after this technology.
+DAPA brushed off this concern as the technology remains protected through a nondisclosure agreement with Indonesia.

+Indonesia shifts from co-production to direct purchase

+In June 2026, Indonesia’s Ministry of Defense stated that Indonesia would no longer pursue joint production of the KF-21 with South Korea and would instead seek to acquire the aircraft through direct purchase.
+Under the revised arrangement, Indonesia was expected to retain a more limited role focused on procurement, evaluation, and possible sustainment-related cooperation.

-Potential bids
+Potential sales

 Egypt

 According to Korea Aerospace Industries (KAI), Egypt has shown interest in acquiring the FA-50 light combat aircraft and the newly developed KF-21 Boramae fighter jet.